fireproof-storage/fireproof/packages/react-native/README.md

 ## Installation

-Add `@fireproof/react-native` dependency.
+* Add `@fireproof/react-native` dependency.
 We also need to add any native module dependencies so they autolink properly.

-    pnpm add @fireproof/react-native react-native-quick-crypto
+      pnpm add @fireproof/react-native react-native-quick-crypto react-native-mmkv react-native-fast-encoder
       pnpm pods

+* Install polyfills as early as possible in your application (`index.js` or `App.tsx`)

+      import '@fireproof/react-native/polyfills';

 ## Development